ClaireLally8/Bounce/README.md

     - A small amount of user tests were conducted to ensure that the site was sufficiently user friendly and all users were satisfied with the overall experience of using hte website.

+---

  # Deoplyment

+**Deployment To Github Pages**

+- In my account GitHub website, I selected Repositories

+- I selected TravelDiary from the GitHub Dashboard.

+- I navigated to Settings and to the GitHub Pages section.

+- From the Source section, I clicked on the drop-down menu and selected Master Branch.

+- Once Master Branch is selected, the page has been automatically refreshed, with a detailed ribbon display GitHub Source Saved Pages indicating the successful implementation.

+The live link can be found here - https://clairelally8.github.io/TravelDiary/

+**PLEASE NOTE**

+Allow a few minutes to pass before opening your newly deployed link!
+Clicking this link too quickly may result in a failure to build the site, causing an Error 404 page instead.

+**Local Deployment**

+ - To run locally, you can do one of the following two options

+    - Clone the repository using the `git clone https://github.com/clairelally8/traveldiary.git` command

+    - Download the zip file, unzip and run it in your favourite local IDE (such as VS Code)

  # Credits/Media
  # Acknowledgements